vaginessa/python-windows-exe-builder/README.md

   * For Mac OS X: install `XCode`, install its `Command Line Tools`, then follow [this](http://wiki.winehq.org/MacOSX) guide.

 This script depends on all of the above to function properly.

+# Documentation

+Can be found in the code.

 # 32-bit executables on 64-bit